katurn1/Predicting_Income_Classification/README.md

 4. When it comes to family relationship the husban is the least likely to make <=50k and the most likely to make >50k.
 The situation is flipped for the wife.
 'Other Relative' (nephew, grandparent, etc.) in this catigory, someone not making much or any income, is the most likley out of everyone to be making <=50k and least likely to be making >50k.

-**Recomedation**- 'Grow Smart' should look into targeting wives for the program and look deeper into the 'Other Relative' catigory and how best to assist that demographic.
+**Recommendation**- 'Grow Smart' should look into targeting wives for the program and look deeper into the 'Other Relative' catigory and how best to assist that demographic.
 ![hist income_relationship_edit](https://user-images.githubusercontent.com/87869709/175344750-19ca7ae4-6a66-497f-8ac7-63fb1beb392d.png)

 5. After feature engineering I was left with 43 features.
 I used the 'devide by 4 rule' to get my coefficients.
 Marked with the Red arrows are the standout coefficients.